 The amount of funding available from the ECB or the Bank of Greece is tied to the value of the collateral the Bank provides, including the market value of the Bank's holdings of Greek government bonds, which may decline.
-If the value of the Bank's assets declines, then the amount of funding that the Bank can obtain from the ECB or the Bank of Greece will be correspondingly limited.
+If the value of the Bank's assets decline, then the amount of funding that the Bank can obtain from the ECB or the Bank of Greece will be correspondingly limited.
 In addition, if the ECB or the Bank of Greece were to continue to revise their collateral standards or increase the rating requirements for collateral securities such that these instruments are no longer eligible to serve as collateral, the Bank's funding costs would be materially increased and the Bank's access to liquidity limited.
-Regulatory and/or supervisory authorities may also set further limitations on the use of government guaranteed bonds as collateral for Bank of Greece funding operations.
+The ECB or the Bank of Greece may set further time limitations on the use of government guaranteed bonds as collateral and may decide to provide funding only under special terms.
 In addition, a continuation in deposit withdrawals and prolonged need for additional Eurosystem funding may lead to the exhaustion of available collateral required to raise funds from the Eurosystem.

-The Bank is currently able to use covered bonds issued by the Bank as collateral for funding from the Bank of Greece.
-These covered bonds may no longer be accepted as collateral in the future, if the relevant Bank of Greece rules allowing their use as collateral are amended.
-Further downgrades of Greece's and/or the Bank's credit rating may also materially affect the Bank's ability to raise additional funds from the Bank of Greece or other sources, which may adversely affect the Bank's ability to pay interest and principal on the Instruments in full and in a timely manner.
+Further downgrades of Greece's and/or Eurobank's credit rating may also materially affect Eurobank's ability to raise additional funds from the Bank of Greece or other sources, which may adversely affect the Bank's ability to pay interest and principal on the Instruments in full and in a timely manner.

-Should the capital controls be lifted, a significant outflow of funds from customer deposits could cause an increase in the Bank's costs of funding and have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.
+Should the capital controls be lifted, if a significant outflow of funds from customer deposits were to materialise, this could have an adverse liquidity impact, put upward pressure on the Bank's costs of funding and have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.

 Historically, one of the Bank's principal sources of funds has been customer deposits.
 Since the Bank relies on customer deposits for the majority of the Bank's funding, if the Bank's depositors were to withdraw their funds at a rate faster than the rate at which borrowers repay their loans, or if the Bank is unable to obtain the necessary liquidity by other means, the Bank would be unable to maintain the Bank's current levels of funding without incurring significantly higher funding costs or having to liquidate certain of the Bank's assets, or without increasing access to the Eurosystem under its then-current terms.
-As at 31 December 2015, the Group's customer deposits in Greece decreased by 27.0 per cent. compared to 31 December 2014.
-As a result of recent political and financial uncertainty, the Greek banking system, has experienced substantial deposit outflows, which have affected the Group's liquidity position.
-As at 31 December 2015, the Group's customer deposits were €31.4 billion, compared to €31.0 billion as at 30 June 2015 and €40.9 billion as at 31 December 2014.
+As a result of recent political and financial uncertainty in 2015, the Greek banking system, including the Group, has experienced substantial deposit outflows, which have affected the

+Group's liquidity position.
+As at 31 December 2016, the Group's customer deposits were €34 billion, compared to €31.4 billion as at 31 December 2015.

-An outflow of domestic customer deposits in Greek banks, owing to concerns regarding Greece's fiscal status and the results of economic contraction that occurred in the previous years led to a decrease of 23.7 per cent. in Greek banks' domestic deposits from the private sector as at 30 June 2015, compared to 31 December 2014.
-Furthermore, according to the most recent Bank of Greece date, private sector deposits on February 2016 decreased by 13.7 per cent. on an annual basis and by 0.4 per cent. on a monthly basis.
-Although domestic customer deposits have been stabilised following the imposition of capital controls at the end of June 2015, it should be noted that if and when the capital restrictions are relaxed and/or lifted, the Bank may experience significant deposit outflows as a result, the Group's customer deposits may suffer further decreases in the future.
+Although domestic customer deposits have stabilised following the imposition of capital controls at the end of June 2015 and even improved in 2016, there can be no assurance that such capital controls will not be eliminated or significantly relaxed or that the Group's customer deposits will not suffer further decreases in the future.
 Further, the general scarcity of wholesale funding since the onset of the economic crisis has led to a significant increase in competition for retail and corporate deposits in Greece.
-The Bank faces competition from other Greek banks and Greek branches of foreign banks, many of which may have greater resources and superior credit ratings to the Bank's own.
-The Bank's competitors may be able to recover deposits faster than the Bank can or secure funding at lower rates.
+Eurobank faces competition from other Greek banks and Greek branches of foreign banks, many of which may have greater resources and superior credit ratings to the Bank's own.
+Eurobank's competitors may be able to recover deposits faster than Eurobank can or secure funding at lower rates.